terascope/teraslice/docs/packages/data-mate/overview.md

 ### toLowerCase

-`toLowerCase(input) - Converts strings to lowercase, if given an array it will convert everything in the array excluding null/undefined values`
+`toLowerCase(input, context) - Converts strings to lowercase, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`